About our Intern Program

 At Sanicki Lawyers, we offer select law students practical on-the-job training while completing their studies.
 Our internships offer a real taste of life in a busy law firm!

 Interning at Sanicki Lawyers is a great way for us to get to know each other, and to gain some real world experience.
-Moira, Ariel, Hannah and Talia all got their start at our firm through the internship program.
+Jonathan, Nathan, Monique and Chelsea all got their start at our firm through the internship program.

 Internship hours are 9.00am to 5.00pm with a one hour lunch break, and dress code is business attire.